isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 You can also filter by different genomic builds.

 NOTES:

  - If you use AND and do not see the data you are expecting in the filter, try OR instead.
 AND is a more restrictive criteria requiring all filters to be met, OR is less restrictive, requiring only one criteria to be met for the data to appear.
- - Please add the term "AND" or "OR" in your saved cohort title as the type of combination used in your cohort does not currently appear in the summary of filters in a saved cohort.
+ - Please add the term "AND" or "OR" in your saved cohort title since the type of combination used in your cohort does not display in the filters list for a saved cohort.

 Programs & Projects Tab
 ^^^^^^^^^^^^^^^^^^^^^^^^